Used Car Negotiating Advice and Tips

-You don't want to start negotiating a used car's price by just blurting out numbers in hopes the seller will discount the price.
-Researching the market and estimating the true value of the vehicle will give you the upper hand and make sure you pay a fair price.
+You don’t want to start haggling a used car’s price by just yelling out numbers in hopes the seller will discount the cost.
+Researching the market and estimating the vehicle’s actual value will give you the upper hand and ensure you pay a fair price.